Prospective providers must submit a Provider Application, which contains information on the provider’s education, training, professional background,

 and/or the American Medical Association.

 All participating providers must have professional liability insurance with minimum limits of $1 million/$3 million.
+Proof of insurance is required for participation.

 Once we receive the completed application and required documents, it is submitted to the Avēsis Credentialing Committee for review.
 Upon approval, the provider will receive an executed Provider Agreement and information about our program in general and our specific plans.
 Upon becoming an active participant in our Provider Network you can download our Provider Manual at any time here.